SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 - With the two data pins, it allows for full-duplex operation with other SSI compatible devices.
 - It supports full duplex Single-bit SPI master mode.
 - It supports 6 modes:
   - Mode 0: Clock Polarity is zero and Clock Phase is zero.
   - Mode 1: Clock Polarity is zero, Clock Phase is one.
   - Mode 2: Clock Polarity is one and Clock Phase is zero.
   - Mode 3: Clock Polarity is one and Clock Phase is one.
   - Mode-4: TEXAS_INSTRUMENTS SSI.
   - Mode-5: NATIONAL_SEMICONDUCTORS_MICROWIRE.
 - The SPI clock is programmable to meet required baud rates
 - It can generates interrupts for different events like transfer complete, data lost, mode fault.
-- It supports upto 32K bytes of read data from a SSI device in a single read operation.
+- It supports up to 32K bytes of read data from a SSI device in a single read operation.
 - It has support for DMA (Dynamic Memory Access).
+- The ULP_SSI_MST in the MCU ULP peripherals supports Single-bit mode and can be connected to only one slave.

 ## About Example Code